carlosdavis/wordpress-plugins/add-to-any/README.txt

-=== AddToAny: Share/Bookmark/Email Button ===
+=== AddToAny: Share/Bookmark/Email Buttons ===
 Contributors: micropat
-Tags: sharing, share, sharethis, bookmarking, social, social bookmarking, social bookmarks, bookmark, bookmarks, save, Post, posts, page, pages, images, image, admin, statistics, stats, links, plugin, widget, email, e-mail, seo, button, delicious, google buzz, buzz, google, digg, reddit, facebook, facebook like, like, myspace, twitter, tweet, messenger, stumbleupon, technorati, sexybookmarks, sociable, sharedaddy, icon, icons, wpmu, addtoany, add
+Tags: sharing, share, sharethis, bookmarking, social, social bookmarking, social bookmarks, bookmark, bookmarks, save, Post, posts, page, pages, images, image, admin, statistics, stats, links, plugin, widget, email, e-mail, seo, button, delicious, google buzz, buzz, google, digg, reddit, facebook, facebook like, like, myspace, twitter, tweet, messenger, stumbleupon, technorati, sexybookmarks, sociable, sharedaddy, icon, icons, wpmu, addtoany
 Requires at least: 2.8
 Tested up to: 3.1
-Stable tag: 0.9.9.7.7
+Stable tag: 0.9.9.7.10

-Help people share, bookmark, and email your posts & pages using any service, such as Facebook, Twitter, Google Buzz, Digg and many more.
+Help people share, bookmark, and email your posts & pages using any service, such as Facebook, Twitter, StumbleUpon, Digg and many more.

 == Description ==

-The WordPress plugin to help people **share**, **bookmark**, and **email** your posts and pages using **any service**, such as Facebook, Twitter, Google Buzz, Digg, Delicious, and well over 100 more sharing and social bookmarking sites.
+The WordPress plugin to help people **share**, **bookmark**, and **email** your posts and pages using any service, such as Facebook, Twitter, StumbleUpon, Google, Digg, Delicious, and well over 100 more sharing and social bookmarking sites.
 New: **Facebook Like Button** and **Twitter Tweet Button**.

 This sharing plugin comes with AddToAny's customizable Smart Menu, which places the services visitors use at the top of the menu, based on each visitor's browsing and usage history.

-<a href="http://www.addtoany.com/" title="Sharing and bookmarking button widget" target="_blank">Share Button</a> (demo)
+<a href="http://www.addtoany.com/" title="Sharing button widget" target="_blank">Share Button</a> (demo)

 The Email tab makes it easy to share via Google Gmail, Yahoo!
 Mail, Hotmail, AOL, and any other web-based emailer or desktop program.
 The Add to Favorites button (or Bookmark tab) helps users bookmark using any browser (Internet Explorer, Firefox, Chrome, Safari, Opera, etc.).

 Standalone **share icons** let you optimize your blog posts for specific social sites.
 Choose from over 100 individual services.

-* AddToAny <a href="http://www.addtoany.com/blog/smart-menus-the-services-your-visitors-use-displayed-first/" target="_blank">Smart Menu</a> & <a href="http://www.addtoany.com/buttons/customize/standalone_services" target="_blank">AddToAny Kit</a>
+* AddToAny Smart Menu & <a href="http://www.addtoany.com/buttons/customize/standalone_services" target="_blank">AddToAny Kit</a>
 * Individual share links (like Sociable)
 * Includes all <a href="http://www.addtoany.com/services/" target="_blank">services</a>
 * Google Analytics integration (<a href="http://www.addtoany.com/ext/google_analytics/">access guide</a>)